North Korea looms over Rex Tillerson's first Asia trip

 There is no shortage of items that should be discussed.

 High on the list will be the ongoing crisis in North Korea.
-Two nuclear tests and dozens of ballistic missile tests have ratcheted up tensions on the peninsula.
+Since the beginning of 2016, two nuclear tests and dozens of ballistic missile tests have ratcheted up tensions on the peninsula.
 The Trump administration wants China to do more to curb the threat.

 China will likely want to talk about the THAAD anti-missile defense system and Gray Eagle attack drones in South Korea.
 Beijing has expressed its strong disapproval of both, and Tillerson will likely leave China with that fact fully communicated.